 For all Albanians with direct paternal lineage (Y-DNA) or direct maternal lineage (mtDNA) of Albanian ancestry, no matter the country!
 This includes any Albanians who have tested at Family Tree DNA, iGenea, as well as any Albanian National Geographic participants who may transfer their results to FTDNA for free and join this project.
 This project is also open to minorities living among Albanian territories.
-By joining this project you will contribute to better understand our Albanian Bloodlines by subgrouping you with the closest genetic cousins in our project within the same Bloodline (Y-DNA haplogroup).
+By joining this project you will contribute to better understand our ethnogenesis, and in return you will learn more about your own origins.
 As our member database grows, we can have a much better understanding of our ancient origins by reaching thousands of years into the past, as well as our ethnogenetic makeup.

 Për verzionin në shqip, klikoni më lart "BACKGROUND"